Every endpoint Tormano's UI uses is also available as a REST API for programmatic access.

 Creating an API key

 Settings > Integrations > API Keys > + New API Key.
-Give it a name (e.g. "Production Zapier integration"), pick a scope (read-only vs read-write), and pick which entities it can access (contacts only, full access, etc.).
+Give it a name (e.g. "Production Zapier integration"), tick the permissions it should carry, and optionally set an expiry.
 Save.

-The key is shown ONCE.
+The key is shown once.
 Copy it now — you can't retrieve it later.
-If lost, revoke and create a new one.
+If lost, delete it and create a new one.

 Using the key

-Pass as a Bearer token in the Authorization header:
+Pass it as a Bearer token in the Authorization header.
+Every Tormano key starts with the brvk_ prefix:

 Common endpoints